-Health Insurance Coverage: The externship/clinical sites do not provide health insurance coverage for students.
+- Health Insurance Coverage: The externship/ clinical sites do not provide health insurance coverage for students.
 All students are covered by accident and liability insurance policies while in school or on clinical rotation.
 This policy does not automatically pay for all medical expenses due to school-related accidents.
 It is designed to work together with the insurance the student may already have.
 A student is required to meet with the Program Director regarding the processing of a claim.
 None of the programs provide health insurance as part of the tuition fee.
-Health insurance is the sole responsibility of the student.
-Health Conditions: It is the responsibility of the student to inform the appropriate instructor(s) of any physical or mental condition that could interfere with the safety of the student and/or patient while at the externship/clinical site.
+Health insurance is the sole responsibility of the student. - Health Conditions: It is the responsibility of the student to inform the appropriate instructor(s) of any physical or mental condition that could interfere with the safety of the student and/or patient while at the externship/clinical site.

-While ill, it is the responsibility of the student to notify the Program Director and the clinical site.
+While ill, it is the responsibility of the student to notify the Program Director, the Director of Clinical Education (DCE)/Clinical Instructor/Extern Coordinator and the externship/clinical site.
 Students are not permitted to attend class or clinical with a communicable disease.